 For Flaky Pie Crust, Keep Everything COLD, Especially Your Butter

-If your kitchen is above 73°F, you can refrigerate all of your ingredients and equipment including your bowl, rolling pin, and pie plate until it’s between 65-70°F (dip an instant thermometer into your flour to gauge the temperature).
+If your kitchen is above 73°F, you can refrigerate all of your ingredients and equipment including your bowl, rolling pin, and pie plate until it’s between 65-70°F (dip an instant-read thermometer into your flour to gauge the temperature).
 If it’s a hot day, or you have hot hands, you’re probably better off making your pie dough in a food processor.

 If your kitchen is warm, fill freezer bags with ice and a little water and set them on your work surface for 10 minutes to chill it before rolling out your pie dough.
 This will prevent the butter from becoming greasy as you work with the dough.

-Pea Sized vs. Large Chunks of Butter in Pie Dough
+Pea-Sized vs. Large Chunks of Butter in Pie Dough

-The general rule of thumb is that smaller pieces of butter will result in a more mealy textured crust that holds up better to custard fillings.
-Larger chunks of butter will yield a flakier crust better suited for fruit fillings.
+- Larger chunks of butter will yield a flakier crust better suited for fruit fillings.
 Larger chunks also run the risk of creating pools of butter as your pie dough bakes.
-Overall, the differences can look relatively minor from a visual perspective once the crusts are baked.

-If you don’t have a ton of pie dough experience or confidence, I’d recommend small pieces of butter.
+- If you don’t have a ton of pie dough experience or confidence, I’d recommend small pieces of butter.
 It makes the dough much easier to work with!

-Take a look at what a difference it makes to use pea sized vs. large chunks of butter in pie crust:
+- Take a look at what a difference it makes to use pea-sized vs. large chunks of butter in pie crust:

 Cut the Butter Into Small Uniform Pieces

-It should take just a couple minutes to cut the butter into the flour mixture so you don’t risk the butter getting too hot.
+It should take just a couple of minutes to cut the butter into the flour mixture so you don’t risk the butter getting too hot.
 For this reason, it’s helpful to start out with pieces of butter that are already small in size.
 I’ve included several options for processing the butter below.
 My personal favorite is to grate it like cheese!

 Method 1: Grater or Knife

 Take your butter and freeze it for about 10 minutes, or until it’s super cold and firm.
 Using the large holes on a grater, literally grate the butter like cheese.
-If you have it, you can also use the grater attachment on your food processor.
+If you have it, you can use the grater attachment on your food processor, but otherwise use the large holes on a box grater.
 Return the grated butter to the freezer for another 10 minutes until it’s firm before adding into the flour mixture.
-You can get a similar effect without a box grater.
-Just freeze your butter for even longer, then use a sharp knife or bench scraper to slice it into chunks.

 Working quickly, use your hands to further cut and break the butter into pieces the size of small peas.
 You can also use a pastry cutter/blender or two knives.